TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/134N3P/README.md

 ### USB 5V Output
-The board provides an *output* of *5V* with a peak current of *1A* (*500mA* continuously is a safe assumption).
-That is perfect for supplying power to microcontroller projects.
+The board provides an *output* of *5V* with a peak current of *1A* (only with fully charged batteries; *500mA* continuously is a safe assumption).
+That is suitable for supplying power to microcontroller projects.

 Output power is available on both USB connectors, and there is *overload protection* and *short-circuit protection* built-in.